DavidLeoni/divercli/docs/README.md

 #### Global configuration

-There is also global config in `USER_HOME/$eval{eu.kidf.diversicon.cli.DiverCli.INI_PATH}` shared by all projects.
-Settings there will be overridden by individual project settings.
+There is also global config in `USER_HOME/$eval{eu.kidf.diversicon.cli.DiverCli.INI_PATH}`, where you can set i.e. proxy and timeouts.
+The config is shared by all projects, and settings there will be overridden by individual project settings.

 In case global configuration gets messed up, you can reset it by issuing: